IMF asks Pakistan to increase gas, electricity prices

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The International Monetary Fund (IMF) has urged the Pakistani government to hike the prices of gas and electricity for consumers, a move if it happens would put extra burden on people already suffering due to economic fallout of coronavirus.
+ISLAMABAD: International Monetary Fund (IMF) has urged Pakistani government to hike prices of gas and electricity for consumers, a move if happens would put extra burden on people already suffering due to economic fallout of coronavirus.

-The global lender, demanding do more from Pakistan in recent contact, asked the authorities concerned to reduce the circular debt and electricity losses.
-The IMF demanded the Pakistani government to give a free hand to the National Electric Power Regulatory Authority (Nepra) and Oil and Gas Regulatory Authority (Ogra) to decide on the prices.
+The global lender demanding do more from Pakistan in recent contact asked the authorities concerned to reduce the circular debt and electricity losses.

+IMF demanded the Pakistani government to give free hand to National Electric Power Regulatory Authority (Nepra) and Oil and Gas Regulatory Authority (Ogra) to decide on the prices.

 It further asked for implementing the economic and tax reforms.
 It also asserted that tax collection target for first quarter (July-September) of the running fiscal year must be achieved.